-In 2004 Stanford President John Hennessy announced the creation of a new interdisciplinary institute for the environment — an independent center designed to serve as an umbrella organization for environmental research and leadership education at Stanford University.
+In 2004 Stanford President John Hennessy launched a new interdisciplinary institute for the environment — an independent center designed to serve as an umbrella organization for environmental research and leadership education at Stanford University.

 “The Ward W. and Priscilla B. Woods Institute for the Environment was created to leverage the excellent environmental research taking place throughout the university,” recalled President Hennessy.
 “Since then it has become the primary hub for world-class scholars across campus to collaborate on solutions to the great environmental challenges facing our planet.
 Its impact will be felt at Stanford — and in the broader community — for generations to come.”